PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 The SonicWall VPN severely decreases transfer rates and should be avoided.
 If you still find poor performance with the GlobalProtect VPN then consider the multiplexing solution described below.

-It is true that a VPN connection will reduce your transfer speeds.
-If this is the case then do not use it.
-Instead, ssh to `tigressgateway.princeton.edu` and then from there, ssh to your desired cluster.
+Another approach which does not require a VPN is to ssh to `tigressgateway.princeton.edu` and then from there, ssh to your desired cluster.
 If you are transferring many files you will want to use multiplexing to avoid DUO authentication as described below.

 ### If the Linux VPN is not working